 Government buildings of the entire country are lit together as part of Christmas Lights Across Canada.
 The National Capital Commission started Christmas Across Canada in 1985.
 It helps unify the country by bringing together the 13 provinces and regions with the capital to create goodwill between Canadians.

 More Canadian Holidays

 Like other countries around the world, the holiday celebration does not end when the clock strikes midnight on Christmas day.
 Instead, the holiday season is celebrated by many people through January 6.
-Two of the major days between Christmas and the first week of January are Boxing Day, December 26, and La Fete Du Roi, January 6.
+Two of the major days between Christmas and the first week of January are Boxing Day, December 26, and La Fête des Rois (the festival of kings), January 6.

 Boxing Day is a federal holiday recognized by the Canadian Labour Code.
 It follows the English royalty tradition of bestowing goodwill on to the less fortunate, such as:

-The Fete du Roi, primarily celebrated in Quebec, marks the end of the Christmas season.
+La Fête des Rois, primarily celebrated in Quebec, marks the end of the Christmas season.
 It means "Party of the King."
 A special cake is made with a small bean hidden inside.
-Whoever gets the slice of cake with the hidden bean is name the king or queen for the day, similar to the French tradition of the three kings cake.
+Whoever gets the slice of cake with the hidden bean is named the king or queen for the day, similar to the French tradition of the three kings cake.

 Canada Is the Perfect Place for Christmas

 Believe it or not, the items mentioned above are just the tip of the iceberg of what Christmas is like in Canada.
 With its beautiful, wintry environment, millions of Christmas trees, and rich abundance of varied Christmas traditions, Canada just might be the perfect place to celebrate Christmas.